Mapping high-performance RNNs to in-memory neuromorphic chips: Comparison to other RNN models

 \section{Comparison to other RNN models}

-The lpRNN model is closely related to ESNs proposed by Herbert Jaeger~\cite{jaeger2007optimization} where the recurrent layer uses leaky integration units.
-In ESNs~\cite{jaeger2007optimization}, the spectral radius of the initialization values of the recurrent kernel is constrained to approximately 1, which confers an echo-state property to the network.
+The low pass filtering behaviour of neurons is well-known in neuro-scientific literature (and in other fields) and has been studied in the past with RNNs as well\citep{Beer95, Mozer92, Jaeger_etal07}.
+For example, \acp{ESN} as proposed by Herbert Jaeger~\citep{Jaeger_etal07} has an identical formulation to the \ac{lpRNN} where the recurrent layer uses leaky integration units.
+In \acp{ESN}, the spectral radius of the initialization values of the recurrent kernel is constrained to confers an ``echo-state property'' to the network.
 The recurrent or input connectivity weights are not trained during the learning process.
 Instead, only the read-out linear classifier is trained.
-In the lpRNN model, the spectral radius of the recurrent kernel is not constrained and all the weight matrices, including the retention ratios if required, are trained. lpRNN also shares similarities with recurrent residual networks proposed by Yiren Wang~\cite{wang2016recurrent}, which are described by the following equations
+In the lpRNN model, the spectral radius of the recurrent kernel is not constrained and all the weight matrices, including the retention ratios if required, are trained. lpRNN also shares similarities with recurrent residual networks proposed by Yiren Wang~\citep{Wang_Tian16}, which are described by the following equations

 where $W$ denotes input and recurrent kernels, and other symbols have the same meaning as equation~\ref{eq:lprnn}.
 In equation~\ref{eq:resrnn}, $g$ and $f$ are identity and a hyperbolic tangent functions, respectively.
-A comparison can also be made with the LT-RNN model proposed by Mikael Henaff~\cite{henaff2016recurrent}, whose update equations are:
+A comparison can also be made with the LT-RNN model proposed by Mikael Henaff~\citep{Henaff_etal16}, whose update equations are:

 where $W$ and $V$ are 2-D transition matrices that are learned during the training process.
 In this case, it is possible that the LT-RNN cell reduces to an lpRNN, but is unlikely to occur in practice.
-Similar analogies can also be made to the IndRNN model~\cite{li2018independently} and recurrent identity networks~\cite{hu2018overcoming}.
-Generally speaking, the main difference between the lpRNN cells and existing RNN models in the literature is the imposition of boundary and train-ability conditions on $\alpha$, and the applicability of the model for neuromorphic platforms.
+Similar analogies can also be made to the IndRNN model~\citep{Li_etal18} and recurrent identity networks~\citep{Hu_etal18}.
+Generally speaking, the main difference between the lpRNN cells and popular RNN models in use today is the(re)indroduction of the filtering term into the \ac{RNN} model with impositions on boundary and train-ability conditions.
+We see that in addition to enabling their use in neuromorphic platforms, this results in more stable convergence properties due to a temporal regularization effect, as described in the Section~\ref{sec:memory}.